btroy94402/kaggle_titanic_project/README.md

 # kaggle_titanic_project

+Goal:
-My first cut at a Kaggle ML competition.
-Initial commit will use cookie cutter sklearn, and I'll build on it from there to improve test accuracy.
+  This is my first cut at a Kaggle ML competition.
+This initial commit is a "cookie cutter" sklearn decision tree.
+I'll build on it in further commits changing algos and hyperparameters to improve test accuracy.

+## Change Log Version / Description:
+1.0 - Created